Big art, small package: Tiny plays offered to stage at home

 Stephanie Ybarra, the artistic director of Baltimore Center Stage, came up with the idea, hoping that the more people experience plays, the more they will want to go see one.
 “I’m in love with the idea that the playwright is speaking directly to their audience,” she said.

-Livas, who lives on a small urban farm with his 3-year-old son in Salt Lake City, wrote “Shine a Light,” a fantastical tale for Plan B Theater about a 9-year-old who likes burning ants with a magnifying glass.
+Livas, who lives on a small urban farm with his 3-year-old son in Salt Lake City, wrote “Shine a Light,” a fantastical tale for Plan-B Theatre about a 9-year-old who likes burning ants with a magnifying glass.
 The child soon finds himself the size of bug food, prompting a quick change of mind.

 Livas was looking for “something that is joyful and fun and it can make us stop thinking about all the chaos happening out there.”
 His play has seven characters — a worm, ants and bees, included — and an offstage voice.